civican/legisinfo/44-1/bills/C-13/bill_text.md

 ### Section 93.1

-  **(1)** On the 10th anniversary of the day on which this section comes into force and every 10 years after that anniversary, the Minister of Canadian Heritage shall, **in consultation with the President of the Treasury Board**, undertake a review of the provisions and operation of this Act.
+  **(1)** On the 10th anniversary of the day on which this section comes into force and every 10 years after that anniversary, the Minister of Canadian Heritage shall, in consultation with the President of the Treasury Board, undertake a review of the provisions and operation of this Act.

   **(1.1)** The review undertaken under subsection (1) shall include a comprehensive analysis, over the previous ten years, of the enhancement of the vitality of the English and French linguistic minority communities and of the protection and promotion of the French language in Canada.